codehearts/shpy/CONTRIBUTING.md

 Tests should verify the expected _stdout_, expected _stderr_, and expected _return value_, even if the expected output is nothing.
 In some cases it may make sense to omit some of these tests, and that's perfectly ok!

+If your test involves calling a spy, you should create a second test case for the same condition that runs the spy in a new shell with `runInNewShell`.
+This ensures shpy works for sourced _and_ executed scripts

 The `assertDies` function is provided for tests that expect `shpy_die` to be called.
 This function takes the command to run as a string, an optional expected death message, and an optional expected exit status:

 ```sh